foundationapp/power-ups/README.md

 composer require foundationapp/power-ups
 ```

-After including the package, you can install any a **Power-Up** by running:
+After including the package, you can install any **Power-Up** by running:

 ```bash
 php artisan powerup:install vendor/repo